kayleigh-greenwood/CMEECoursework/Project/README.md

 ## Title
 This README file contains details about how to run the code from this project.

-INSTRUCTIONS: run 'xyz' line to collate scripts and run project
+INSTRUCTIONS: run 'xyz' line to collate scripts and run project (after downloading the folders from the dropbox into a folder named "data" inside the "Project" folder. )
 AUTHOR: Kayleigh Greenwood

 ## Languages